9 JULY 2025

 You don’t have to go it alone

-So what’s the first step for businesses planning any kind of operational change, or resolving any kind of compliance problems such as remediation exercises?
+So, what’s the first step for businesses planning any kind of operational change, or resolving any kind of compliance problems such as remediation exercises?
 To decide whether to outsource or to do it yourself.

-The range of support options for financial services firms has never been greater, with software as a service (Saas) products being a major game changer for a wide range of compliance and control services.
-But these are only as effective as the ‘embedding’, ongoing training and cultural support in the business for using the tools.
 So, what should businesses look for in a good operational partner?
 Some common key priorities are to have confidence and trust them, their processes, technology systems, expertise, and people.
 This is vital if the project is going to be successful.

 As an extension of your business, any partner also has responsibilities to your end customers and supports you in your accountability to the regulators.
 It is this accountability that means any partnering decisions needs to scrutinise both the services on offer and the wider company culture.
 Any partner should share your core values and uphold the culture that your business reflects, an attitude that should be apparent regardless of the capabilities, resilience, quality, and safeguards they can otherwise provide.